cavo789/blog/blog/XXX/docker-joomla-updated/index.md

 It was a step-by-step introduction to Docker and the creation of a local Joomla-based website.

-I explained, at length, the various steps involved in creating a website, choosing a database engine (MySQL, MariaDB or PostgreSQL), choosing a specific version of Joomla / database manager, the type of volumes (should the site and database be kept in RAM or on the hard disk (i.e. the notion of volumes)) and many other things such as choosing the port for the website, creating an alias (of the http://my_project.local type and not http://127.0.0.1).
+I explained, at length, the various steps involved in creating a website, choosing a database engine (MySQL, MariaDB or PostgreSQL), choosing a specific version of Joomla / database manager, the type of volumes (should the site and database be kept in RAM or on the hard disk (i.e. the notion of volumes)) and many other things such as choosing the port for the website, creating an alias (something like `http://my_project.local` instead of `http://127.0.0.1`).
 I strongly urge you to read or re-read this article before starting this one.

 :::important
 Here is the link to that article : [Create your Joomla website using Docker](/blog/docker-joomla).